lib-static/lib-static.github.io/docs/lib-static-website.md

 ## Content Collections

-Most content on the site is Markdown stubs in [Jekyll collections](https://jekyllrb.com/docs/collections/).
+Most content on the site is generated from Markdown stubs in [Jekyll collections](https://jekyllrb.com/docs/collections/).
 These are grouped in the folder "content".
 Inside are three collections: